Movement for the Restoration of the Ten Commandments of God

+On 17 March 2000, followers of the religious movement died in a fire and a series of poisonings and killings, which were initially considered a mass suicide.
+That initial suspicion was revised to mass murder when hundreds of other bodies were discovered in pits at sites related to the movement that had died at least weeks prior to the event; the official conclusion was a mass murder, though this has been disputed by other commentators who argue that it was actually a mass suicide.
+Over 300 people died in the fire, while over 400 were discovered in the pits.

 Background

 The recent past of Uganda had been marked with political and social turmoil.
 The rule of Idi Amin, the AIDS pandemic, and the Ugandan Bush War wreaked havoc across the country.
 People became pessimistic and fatalistic, and the established Roman Catholic Church was backsliding, enveloped in scandals and the faithful were becoming dissatisfied.
 In this void, many post-Catholic groups formed in the late eighties as a confused and traumatized populace turned to charismatic self-declared messiahs who renounced the authority of the government and the Church.
 An example of this phenomenon was the Christian resistance group, the Holy Spirit Movement, which fought against the government of Yoweri Museveni.
+The AIDS epidemic in Uganda has been viewed by scholars as particularly influential in its development; at the time, Uganda had one of the highest rates of HIV/AIDS infection in the world.

+The MRTC has been classified as an African-initiated church; a highly diverse category of religious movements that stem from different Christian traditions.
+However, historian of religion Jean-François Mayer has argued that they cannot be only understood within this framework, because the group had connections to a network of Marian visionaries and many of its leaders were Catholic clergymen.
+Marian apparitions were a popular phenomenon in Uganda and surrounding countries at the time.

 A former member of another unrelated sect, Paul Ikazire, would explain his motivation to join the Movement for the Restoration of the Ten Commandments of God, "We joined the movement as a protest against the Catholic Church.
 We had good intentions.
 The church was backsliding, the priests were covered in scandals and the AIDS scourge was taking its toll on the faithful.
 The world seemed poised to end."